VHF - UHF DIPLEXER Project

 SO239 Socket

-After you have fitted the PCB and tightened down in the case, fit the
+Once you have fitted the PCB and tightened down in the case, fit the

 SO239 socket.
 It has two mounting holes.
 The proto-type in photo 1 used